abhishek-ep19/CFI_Elec_Club_Task_1/README.md

 &nbsp;
 A double cross antenna is 4 dipole antennas mounted together (a dipole antenna being just 2 pieces of bare wire), one at each cardinal direction and tipped at an angle.
 This allows the antenna to be omnidirectional and receive signals regardless of where the satellite is in the sky.
 The dipoles are mounted at an angle to the axis of the pole(see next section) because the signal from the satellites is right hand circularly polarized.
 <br />
+&nbsp;
 ![](images_mini_task_1/FFZ3D3XJ3YQ5WX0.LARGE.jpg)
-###### Image of dipole connections in antenna
+###### Image of dipole connections in antenna (Wiring)
 <br />
 &nbsp;
 To control SDR we need software like  SDRSharp (SDRSharp does not require installer).
 Since the satellites that we're interested in are in polar orbit (they orbit the earth around the poles) we can't listen for them whenever we want.
 Now, we have to receive signal from them only when the satellite is overhead.
-This means we now need a tracker to figure out where they are.
+This means we now need a tracker to figure out where they are and for this 'Orbitron' program is used.
+With the antenna made, we can now connect the output line to our SDR and plug the SDR into the usb port of a laptop.They'll all be at 137 Mhz but differ by several hundred Kilohertz.